FredWahab/CS-330/CreateOpenGLProjectTutorial/readme.txt

 1. open visual studio and select create new empty c++ project.

-2. create a main.cpp file and use this sample code and run debugger. (this is to initialize the files and folders)
+2. create a main.cpp file, use this sample code and run debugger.
+(this is to initialize the files and folders)

 #include <iostream>